Camping without the support of typical campground amenities (known as backcountry or primitive camping) can sound a little scary.

 Another perfect example: a tent easily represents one of the largest costs to campers.
 So you could choose a slightly heavier tent knowing that it will be less fun to carry.

-Money savings don’t just occur with the big-cost items like tents.
-You can save cash in the smaller items too.
+Money savings don’t just occur with big-cost items like tents.
+You can save cash on the smaller items too.

 For instance, the sleeping pad I use is not the best.
 It was affordable, but after a week of sleeping on it, I think next time I’m going to upgrade to a slightly cushier pad.

 Sure, I woke up sore some mornings.
 But in the end, I think that’s a worthy tradeoff to make.
 I’d rather go on the trip and be a little uncomfortable instead of not going at all because the gear was too costly.